pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 Style Checker comments on deviations from house style as described in the [Word and Phrase List](https://docs.google.com/spreadsheets/d/1hkadtxR1hY57kK7h5HN4ITHLJleZixCDH_RJPUpNq_A/edit#gid=0) and the
 [Docs Wiki](https://docs-wiki.cfapps.io/wiki/style/index.html).
-It also comments on layout errors, passive voice constructions, redundancy, clashes between HTML and Markdown, and other style errors.
+It also comments on layout errors, passive voice constructions, redundancy, clashes between HTML and Markdown, and accessibility problems.

 ## Prerequisite